unckless/RobUnckless_Lab_Notebook/_posts/2019-03-17-Eggs-Bundles-Moorea.md

 22. Label tubes, store at 4 degrees C if quantifying the same day or the next, if waiting longer store in -20

 **RNA Extraction**
-23. Add equal volume  100% EtOH to the 1.5mL tubes labeled for RNA containing the original yellow column flow through
+23. Add equal volume  100% EtOH to the 1.5mL and 5mL tubes labeled for RNA containing the original yellow column flow through

 |Sample #|Volume added|
 |-----|-------|